-The Great British Entrepreneur Awards, now in its fourth year, celebrates entrepreneurial success in the UK this evening (Tuesday), as a new set of talented entrepreneurs are honored across 23 different award categories.
+The Great British & Northern Irish Entrepreneur Awards, now in its fourth year, celebrates entrepreneurial success in the UK this evening (Tuesday), as a new set of talented entrepreneurs are honored across 23 different award categories.

-Over 100 entrepreneurs have been announced as finalists in the 2016 Great British Entrepreneur Awards, in association with NatWest, which will take place in the Ballrooms of the Lancaster London Hotel.
+Over 100 entrepreneurs have been announced as finalists in the 2016 Great British & Northern Irish Entrepreneur Awards which will take place in the Ballrooms of the Lancaster London Hotel.

 New categories for the 2016 awards include Entrepreneurial City of the Year, Entrepreneurial Co-working Space of the Year, Innovation Entrepreneur of the Year and Intrapreneur of the Year.

 Previous winners have included Julie Deane MBE, founder of the Cambridge Satchel Company, James Watt, co-founder of Brewdog and Alexander Solomou, founder of Lad Bible.

 Deepak Tailor, winner of the 2015 Entrepreneurial Spark Special Merit Young Entrepreneur of the Year (26-30) award, said winning at the Great British & Northern Irish Entrepreneur Awards considerably helped with the growth of his business, latestfreestuff.co.uk.

 After founding the online freebie site in 2012, Mr. Tailor has gone on to receive multiple offers on Dragons’ Den and has recently launched the company in the US.